 I have a strong view on how to tackle software projects and everything that revolves around them.
 Basically, an effective strategy to simplify complex software projects is to divide and conquer.
 A simple yet reliable architecture with minimal yet sufficient documentation is what one really needs.
 Y’know, KISS.

-Most people just are terrible at complex and lengthy stuff, which is why people, myself included, tend to chop a big problem (such as a complex software project) into smaller problems (smaller projects) that are easy to tackle.
+In general, most people just are terrible at complex and lengthy stuff, which is why one tends to chop a big problem (such as a complex software project) into smaller problems (smaller projects) that are easy to tackle.
+That is my approach as well.
 The sum of the outcome of those smaller problems is the solution to the big problem.
 It also makes scoping much easier.
 Everyone working with software knows about the endlessly growing scopes that software projects suffer from.
 Ugh.
 As the world relies more and more on information technology, it has become a bitter pill one must swallow, though.

 I also think it’s important to work with concepts, visions and goals.
 What does one need?
 And why?
 What is the added value?
 What is already possible?
 How can it be generalised or abstracted?
 What kind of technology is already available on the market for use?
 Especially the latter is crucial: There are only a few things that one can excel in at the same time and put resources into.
 For the rest, just leave it to the others.
 This is why I believe standardised integrations of one’s software product with other (prominent or powerful) software products using APIs are how things should be done, nothing more and nothing less.
 And, of course, not to forget, software products and their APIs must be secure.
 Security is such a hot item nowadays and cannot be ignored.